emmywritescode/FIFA-21-Data-Cleaning-with-SQL/README.md

 :---------------------:|
  ![](num_value1.png)   |
 ### Separating special characters from numerical values
 The 'WF', 'SM', and 'IR' columns all contained the star symbol which indicated each player's corresponding rating in the game.
-For the purpose of validity for analysis, the numerical values were extracted into new columns 'NewWF', 'NewSM', and 'NewIR.
+For the purpose of validity upon further analysis and data aggregation, the columns were updated with the numerical values alone.
+Observe the 'NewWF', 'NewSM', and 'NewIR' columns below for the cleaned values.
 UPDATE query           |   Resulting outcome   |
 :---------------------:|:---------------------:|
  ![](star1.png)        |  ![](star2.png)       |